Billing and Account Management FAQs

 - Expand Detailed Billing Reports [Legacy].

-- Select Turn on legacy Detailed Billing Reports feature to receive ongoing reports of your AWS charges.
+- Select Turn on legacy Detailed Billing Reports feature to receive ongoing reports of your Amazon Web Services charges.

 - Choose Configure.